bcornec/HPHelionCE/HP Helion Community Edition.md

 ## Deploying the UnderCloud and OverCloud

 ### Login to the Seed VM
-The seed VM has two network interfaces, the first port, eth0 is connected to the openvswith bridge *brbm* with the IP address 192.168.122.x, while the second port eth1 is connected to the
+The seed VM has two network interfaces, the first port, eth0 is connected to the openvswith bridge *brbm* with the IP address 192.168.122.x, while the second port eth1 is connected to the IPMI network with the IP address 192.0.2.1

 ```sh
 ## issue this command in the seed host